TomasBettini/BaSP-A2022-Etapa-1/README.md

 + [style.css](https://github.com/TomasBettini/BaSP-A2022-Etapa-1/blob/master/Semana-03/css/style.css)

 ### Week 04
-Now, we replicate the figma screenflow, but using flexbox as the main property, starting with the mobile first concept
+Now, we replicate the figma screenflow, but using flexbox as the main property, starting with the mobile first concept.

 _By Tomas Bettini_